edgedb/edgedb-js/docs/queries.rst

     user_id: "00000000-0000-0000-0000-000000000000"
   });

 To override the file path and name, you can optionally pass a value to the ``--file`` flag.
+Note that you should *exclude the extension*.

 .. code-block:: bash

   $ npx @edgedb/generate queries --file path/to/myqueries

-Note that you should *exclude the extension*.
 The file extension is determined by the generator ``--target`` and will be automatically appended to the provided path.
+Extensionless "absolute" paths will work; relative paths will be resolved relative to the current working directory.

 This will result in the following file tree.